Jirón de la Unión: History

-The traditional Calle de Espaderos (its current fifth block) was already known as such by 1613, having acquired the name due to the number of stores selling edged and bladed weapons.
+The traditional Calle de Espaderos (its current fifth block) was already named as such by 1613, having acquired the name due to the number of stores selling edged and bladed weapons.
 Manuel Arredondo y Pelegrín, president of the Real Audiencia of Lima, resided here in a building that was gifted to Bernardo O'Higgins, where he died in 1842.
 The street's northwestern corner housed the Rodríguez de Carasas y Muñoz family, consisting of five sisters, of which one, Clara, married Juan José de Leuro y Carpfanger, after whom a neighbourhood in Miraflores is named.

 The traditional Calle de la Merced (its current sixth block) is named after the church of the same name.
 It housed graduate Álvaro de Torres y del Castillo, as well as officer Francisco Severino.
 The latter's home was built over the terrain that belonged to Martín Pizarro, founder of the city and cousin of Francisco.
 The buildings were then acquired by the city, some of which were transferred to Pedro Sánchez de Paredes, who ceded them to the Tribunal of the Holy Office of the Inquisition.
 On May 29, 1909, a group affiliated with the Democratic Party met at the La Colmena Building, which then existed in front of the public square located there, to carry out coup attempt that ultimately failed.
 In 1942, the aforementioned building was acquired by the Banco Internacional del Perú, who built their headquarters there.
 In 1954, Casa Monterrey, the first supermarket chain in the country, opened its first store next to the bank.

-The traditional Calle de Baquíjano (its current seventh block) was known after Maestre de campo Bernardo de Gurmendi at the end of the 18th century.
-The name was replaced by that of the Baquíjano family, whose arrival to the street after Gurmendi's daeth gave it its final name.
+The traditional Calle de Baquíjano (its current seventh block) was named after Maestre de campo Bernardo de Gurmendi at the end of the 18th century.
+The name was replaced by that of the Baquíjano family, whose arrival to the street after Gurmendi's death gave it its final name.
 Their house was purchased by Oidor Domingo Martínez de Aldunate, for 35 thousand pesos.
 Other inhabitants of this street were Gaspar Carrillo de Albornoz y Vega Cruzat, 5th Marquess of Feria and 3rd Marquess of Valdelirios, and his wife; Juan José de Avella Fuerte Sierra y Navia, Knight of the Order of Santiago and politician, who married Francisca de Querejazu y Santiago Concha, a daughter of the marquesses of Casa Concha.